RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Getting Started/installation/ios.md

 [/block]
 ## Install via Swift Package Manager

-You can use Swift Package Manager to add Purchases to your Xcode project.
-Select `File » Swift Packages » Add Package Dependency...` and specify the repository URL of the `Purchases` library: `https://github.com/RevenueCat/purchases-ios.git`.
+You can use Swift Package Manager to add RevenueCat to your Xcode project.
+Select `File » Add Packages... ` and enter the repository URL of the `https://github.com/RevenueCat/purchases-ios.git` into the search bar (top right).
 Set the Dependency Rule to `Up to next major`, and the version number to `4.0.0 < 5.0.0`.
 Finally, choose the target where you want to use it.
 The library should have been added to the Swift Package Dependencies section and you should be able to import it now.
 [block:image]
 {
   "images": [